MAY 2026

 The best time to trade in your vehicle is when it still holds strong market value, demand for your vehicle type is high, and you can avoid major repairs or negative equity.

-Timing can make a significant difference in how much your vehicle is worth during a trade-in.
+Timing can make a significant difference.
 Like any market, vehicle values fluctuate based on supply, demand, seasonality, and overall condition.
 Knowing when to trade in can help you maximize your return and avoid unnecessary depreciation.

 Trade-in timing is not just about your vehicle, it’s about market demand and how dealerships value inventory at that moment.